Book Facts

 by Diana Walstad

-• over 50 figures and plant drawings
+- over 50 graphs and plant drawings (B&W)

-• 70 questions and answers
+- 70 questions and answers

-• hundreds of scientific references
+- hundreds of primary scientific references

 REVIEWS